cblancac/ApiSentimentAnalysis/README.md

 - `sudo docker-compose build`
 - `sudo docker-compose up`

-## :tada: Lets try the API
+## :tada: Let's try the API
 Once the setup is done, we could try the API.
 Postman is needed for that, so you should type `postman` in your terminal.
-Now we have to register, so call to the endpoint /register is needed, sending a user and password.
+Now we have to register, then call to the endpoint `/register` is needed, sending a username and a password.

 ![register](https://user-images.githubusercontent.com/105242658/170741691-bc91fb42-00d5-4d3f-bd6d-70d52d730557.png)

-Now we will have an account and we could use the web server to messure the feeling of some sentences because our information as a user has been storage in MongoDB.
+Now we will have an account and we could use the web server to measure the feeling of some sentences because our information as a user has been stored in MongoDB.
 We start having 10 tokens and we will spend 1 of them every time we use the API to predict the feeling of our sentence.
-Lets see the API in action when we send a POST request to classify the feeling of one text
+Let's see the API in action when we send a POST request to classify the feeling of one text

 ![classify_feelings](https://user-images.githubusercontent.com/105242658/170743771-585cd156-17e7-4d88-af4c-c2f94b1f2562.png)

 Once all the tokens are spended they can be refilled again.
-To do that the admin password is needed (only the API owner knows it).
-In this case the endpoint needed is `/refill`, giving as a input:
+To do that, the admin password is needed (only the API owner knows it).
+In this case the endpoint needed is `/refill`, giving as an input:
 - *user_name*: Username registered
 - *admin_pw*: Administrator password
 - *refill*: How many tokens it has to be refilled to the user